310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% bubble Tetora awkward0 %}
 Haha.
 Maybe I tried to sound a little *too* cool there.
+{% endbubble %}

+{% bubble Tetora idle %}
 But the reality of it all isn’t as cool as I make it sound… As I began my secret investigation, I grew to understand just how horrifying Crimson Production actually was.

 I thought to myself, “This really is an evil that *must* be defeated, regardless of ES’s wishes.”

 On top of that, the Anti-Stars — my former comrades from Ryuseitai-N who believed in me and followed after me — somehow found their way into Crimson Production.

-If things continue as they are, those kids will be charged with crimes and be put on trial as members of a villainous organization.
+If things continue as they are, those kids will be charged with crimes and be put on trial as members of an evil organization.
+{% endbubble %}

+{% bubble Tetora frownshake %}
 I can’t allow that to happen at *any* cost.
 I refuse to overlook it.
 {% endbubble %}